Insect-inspired Visual Point-goal Navigation: Introduction

-Here we adopt a third approach by considering a direct parallel to point-goal navigation observed in the behaviour of insects, such as ants, attempting to return to their nest after foraging.
-Many insects are able to maintain, through PI, an estimate of their position relative to the nest over long journeys away from it, and will attempt to return on a straight line towards it when food is located \cite{muller1988path}.
-Moreover, during this return, the insect acquires visual information \cite{collett1992visual} that improves its efficiency in negotiating obstacles \cite{wystrach2011views}, leading to faster returns along improved paths on subsequent trips \cite{freas2025visual}.
+Here we adopt a third approach inspired by the homing behaviour of insects after foraging.
+It is a direct parallel to point-goal navigation, as many insects are able to maintain, through PI, an estimate of their position relative to the nest over long journeys away from it, and will attempt to return on a straight line towards it (rather than the foraging journeys) when food is located \citep{muller1988path}.
+Moreover, during this return, the insect acquires visual information \citep{collett1992visual} that improves its efficiency in negotiating obstacles \citep{wystrach2011views}, leading to faster returns along improved paths on subsequent trips \citep{freas2025visual}.
 Recent neuroethological and modelling studies have established plausible accounts of the neural circuits supporting these capabilities in insects, with a focus on two brain structures that are conserved and anatomically stereotypical across insect species.
-In particular, the \textit{Mushroom Body (MB)} is specialised in associative learning \cite{aso2014neuronal, webb2024beyond} and novelty (familiarity) detection \citep{hattori2017representations}, and the \textit{Central compleX (CX)} in PI and motion planning \cite{stone2017anatomically} (see \cite{webb2019internal} for a recent review).
+In particular, the \textit{Mushroom Body (MB)} is specialised in associative learning \citep{aso2014neuronal, webb2024beyond} and novelty (familiarity) detection \citep{hattori2017representations}, and the \textit{Central compleX (CX)} in PI and sensorimotor steering \citep{stone2017anatomically} (see \citep{webb2019internal} for a recent review on both structures).